 Many rural gardeners enclose their garden on four sides to keep the deer out.
 I have even seen some that have netting or fencing over the top as well, to prevent access from more agile creatures, like birds, opossums, or raccoons.
 Obviously, the design, type, and size of your fencing system will dictate just how effective it will be against what kind of pests.
 For example, if rabbits or squirrels are an issue, choose a fencing material with smaller openings than one you’d use to keep deer out.

-In addition to above-ground, you can use fencing to protect your garden from below!
+In addition to above-ground, you can use fencing as organic pest control to protect your garden from below!
 I am talking about burrowing pests like gophers, voles, moles, and even rats.
 Gophers are rampant in our area.
 Therefore, we line the bottom of every raised bed with hardware cloth – something I suggest to anyone installing raised beds in a gopher-prone area!
 (To read more about how we design and build garden beds, check out this article.)

 We also plant our tender young fruit trees in large DIY gopher baskets made from hardware cloth.
 Note that hardware cloth is far more durable and vermin-proof than chicken wire!
 Pests can chew or squeeze through chicken wire, and it will degrade with time.

 Fencing is effective against these pests: Deer, rabbits, squirrels, gophers, voles, moles, cats, chickens, opossums, skunks, birds, and other vertebrate pests – depending on your fencing systems design and installation.